As a website dedicated to helping other small businesses, it is probably worth us explaining what we’re doing to reduce our carbon footprint too!

 There will still be factors we can’t fully control.
 From video calls to meetings and travel, we are not perfect.

-We offset around 1 tonne of CO2 a month with Carbon Club, the UK based tree planting organisation.
-We’re planning on increasing this every soon, but currently lack the funds to do so.
-We’re exploring other UK-based solutions, too.
+We offset around 1 tonne of CO2 a month with Carbon Club, the UK based tree planting organisation, as well as Ecologi.

-This is mostly for peace of mind, and might even mean we’re carbon-negative.
+This is mostly for peace of mind, and might even mean we’re carbon-positive.

 As the UK’s leading Small Business Net Zero resource, we’re always working to help your business become more sustainable.